Jorg8383/LeetFleet/README.md

 Additional functionality which would be nice to add at a later stage includes suggestions such as:

-1. Allowing a fleet manager to log that a car has been serviced, which will reset the next distance for service flag via the client webpage
+- Allowing a fleet manager to log that a car has been serviced, which will reset the next distance for service flag via the client webpage
-2. Allowing a fleet manager to log if maintenance was carried out via the client webpage.
+- Allowing a fleet manager to log if maintenance was carried out via the client webpage.
-3. Notifications via email/sms to a fleet manager if vehicle needs mainanence or the vehicle is due a service.
+- Notifications via email/sms to a fleet manager if vehicle needs mainanence or the vehicle is due a service.
-4. Login credentials for the client webpage to access the associated fleetmanager information in the backend
+- Login credentials for the client webpage to access the associated fleetmanager information in the backend
-5. Defining various vehicle types/sizes to better exploite the Web of Things discovery mechanism by searching for a specific vehicle type/size.
+- Defining various vehicle types/sizes to better exploit the Web of Things discovery mechanism by searching for a specific vehicle type/size.

 ## Project Status and Contributing